What is PM10?

 5 reasons why PM10 monitoring is important:

-- PM10 is a complex mixture of solid and aerosols of very small size that can easily pass through the nose and throat and also penetrate the lungs.
+- PM10 is a complex mixture of solids and aerosols of very small size that can easily pass through the nose and throat and also penetrate the lungs.

-- Particulate matter is emitted into the atmosphere from processes such as combustion processes, cruising or grinding of rocks, resuspension of dust and dirt from roads, soil, etc. They also form into the atmosphere from various chemical reactions of other air pollutants such as NOx and SOx.
+- Particulate matter is emitted into the atmosphere from processes such as combustion processes, cruising or grinding of rocks, and resuspension of dust and dirt from roads, soil, etc. They also form in the atmosphere from various chemical reactions of other air pollutants such as NOx and SOx.